 This Kaldi’s Coffee cafe will feature an updated twist on their classic menu, including a brunch menu as well as a line of drinks on tap, including Cold Brew Coffee, Nitro Cold Brew, Sparkling Teas, and a few cocktails.
 “Our hope is to catch the morning and lunch crowds from downtown,” explains Frank McGinty, Kaldi’s Coffee’s Director of Marketing and Culinary Development.
 “We’re also planning on using this as our test kitchen to introduce new food and drink items that will then roll out at our other cafes.”

-Kaldi’s Coffee at Citygarden is scheduled to open in March 2017 (in time for opening day at Busch Stadium).
+Kaldi’s Coffee at Citygarden is scheduled to open in April 2017.

 The fourth Kaldi’s Coffee to open in St. Louis in 2017 is located in The Euclid, a 72-unit mixed use development slated to open in November at the corner of Euclid and West Pine.
 Developed by The Koman Group, the project also features the first St. Louis location of Shake Shack, 14,000 square feet of tech office space and an additional 8,000 square feet of in-line retail.
 Headquartered in Clayton, Koman has developed and financed some of the region’s most notable projects, including Centene Plaza, Clayton on the Park, CityPlace, 700 Market, and Cupples 9.
 Kaldi’s Coffee will anchor the southern endcap of the building.